BaduDueduMaxwell/AfroTour/README.md

-Sure!
-Below is a sample README for your **AfroTour App**.
-Feel free to adjust it to fit your specific project details and goals.

----

 # AfroTour

 Welcome to **AfroTour**, a travel platform designed to showcase the rich and diverse beauty of Africa.
 AfroTour aims to connect travelers to unique African destinations, experiences, and cultures while offering personalized travel recommendations.